Firefighting with a Distance-Based Restriction: Square Grid

 Determining $f_2(G_{\square})$ has proven to be a very stubborn problem.
 We can easily establish that $f_2(G_{\square}) \geq 2$ since two firefighters are optimal in the original game from~\cite{wang2002fire}.
 With three firefighters the fire is contained in seven turns as illustrated in Figure~\ref{fig:square_d2_3f}, and thus $2 \leq f_2(G_{\square}) \leq 3$.

 However, a successful strategy with two firefighters remains elusive.
-It appears that two firefighters can only contain the fire to a quarter plane in the case of $d=2$.
-On the other hand, observe that the square grid without the vertices of the form $(0,n)$, for all $n\in\mathbb{Z}^{-}$, is containable with two firefighters when $d=2$.
+It appears that two firefighters can only restrict the fire to a quarter plane in the case of $d=2$.
+An approach which has been used to deal with cases where it is unknown whether or not a certain number of firefighters suffices is to give the firefighters some small advantage and show that when using that advantage they can contain the fire.
+In~\cite{english2021firefighting,gavenciak2014firefighting} the hexagonal grid is considered where there is one firefighter available except on one or two extra turns where there is an extra firefighter.
+We consider this type of advantage as well as some others over the course of the next two lemmas and the discussion preceding Figure~\ref{fig:sum_dist}.

 \begin{lemma} Let $d=2$.
-A fire in the infinite square grid, minus the vertices of the form $(0,t)$ for all $t \in \mathbb{Z}^{-}$, can be contained by two firefighters. \end{lemma}
+A fire in the infinite square grid, minus the path $P$ induced by the vertices of the form $(0,t)$ for all $t \in \mathbb{Z}^{-}$, can be contained by two firefighters. \end{lemma}